zdravkov/kendo-docs/api/framework/datasource.md

 ### schema.data `Function|String`

 The field from the server response which contains the data items.
-If set to a function - the function will be called to return the data items for the response.
+Can be set to a functin which is called to return the data items for the response.

 #### Returns